clustericious/Yars/README.md

 See also, [clad](https://metacpan.org/pod/clad), for a tool to facilitate running "yars start" on multiple hosts at once.

-[Yars](https://metacpan.org/pod/Yars) is the application package, it inherits from [Clustericious::App](https://metacpan.org/pod/Clustericious::App) and overrides the following methods :

 ## Accelerated downloads with nginx

 TODO